jedikayle/mcb185_homework/participation.md

     + Attended class on Tuesday
     + Attended class on Thursday
     + Studied with Zucy for help with my Unit 2 Code
-    + Joined VC with Alex for help with Unit 2
+    + Joined VC with Alex because I needed help with Unit 2
+    + Got assessed for Unit 2 and passed
-    +
+    + Total 5 points
 - Week 9
+    + Attended class on Tuesday
+    + Attended class on Thursday
+    + Attended a Coderie
+    + Finished Unit 3, still need to get assessed though
+    + Worked with Alex Q because I needed help with Unit 3
+    + Total 5 points
 - Week 10
+    + Attended class
+    + Attended class